Theater Department Productions

-Check out our slide show on Flickr
+Check out our production photos on Flickr!

 An icon for its time.
 Treasured and reviled, both then and now, HAIR, sings the myth of a generation.
 A musical for another age comes round again testing and tasting the profane and the sacred, the satiric and the lyrical, along with the agonizing facts and the psychedelic fantasies of 1968, when American society divided against itself over a 4-year war that continued for 5 more years.

 April 17 & 18*, 24 & 25 at 7:30pm

 April 19 & 26 at 2:00pm